project-fifo/docs/general/clustering.rst

 `Chunter <../chunter.html>`_
 ****************************

-`Chunter <../chunter.html>`_ is a special case since it is directly tied to a hardware node which makes high availibility irrelevant.
+`Chunter <../chunter.html>`_ is a special case since it is directly tied to a hardware node which makes high availability irrelevant.

 ____